RetroCharting

 Buying Guide & Authenticity

-Is Gorf Rare?
+Is Gorf a rare game?

-Description
+Description Gorf

-The game itself consists of four levels: ÔÇóThe first level has you behind a defensive shield, defending against an alien attack.
+The game itself consists of four levels: óThe first level has you behind a defensive shield, defending against an alien attack.
 The level is a top-down view, with your ship & shield on one side and the aliens on the other side; The second level is similar to the first, only your defensive shield is gone, and the enemies tend to swoop down over the level as opposed to those row formations.
 Bonus ships also tend to appear in this level; The third level is a change, and has you entering hyperspace.
 Your only goal is to survive to the end of your journey.
 The viewpoint switches from a top-down view to a behind-the-ship view, and in effect you are heading "towards" your destination.
 Alien vessels flying in circular formation try to stop you; The fourth and final level is similar to the first again, with some key differences.
 You do not fight a wave of enemies, but a single one.
 A mothership with a glowing weak spot, similar in some ways to the mothership level in the game Phoenix.
 Hittin